steve3003/unity-profiler-data-exporter/README.md

-# Unity profiler data extractor
+# Unity Profiler Data Exporter
-Utility to extract data from the unity profiler.
+Utility to export data from the unity profiler.

 This is a first working version but I plan to add other features shortly.
 Anyone who wants to contribute is very welcome, just make a pull request.